ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 cmci_cert
   Location of the PEM-formatted certificate chain file to be used for HTTPS client authentication.

-  Required when security_type is certificate.
+  Can also be specified using the environment variable CMCI_CERT.

-  Can also be specified using the environment variable CMCI_CERT
+  Required if *cmci_key* is specified.

-  Required with cmci_key
+  Authentication prioritises certificate authentication if *cmci_cert* and *cmci_key* are provided, then basic authentication if *cmci_user* and (cmci_password) are provided, and then unauthenticated if none is provided.

   | **required**: False